microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 2. Create the manifest

-    Next, create a `vcpkg.json` manifest file in your project directory. vcpkg reads this file to learn what dependencies to install.
+    Next, create a file named `vcpkg.json` in your project's directory, this is your manifest file. vcpkg reads the manifest file to learn what dependencies to install.

     From within the `helloworld` directory, run: